Emergence of simple and complex contagion dynamics from weighted belief networks: Abstract

 \section{Abstract}

-Social contagion is a ubiquitous and fundamental process that drives social changes.
-Although social contagion arises as a result of cognitive processes and biases, integration of cognitive mechanisms with the theory of social contagion remains as an open challenge.
-In particular, studies on social phenomena usually assume contagion dynamics to be either \textit{simple} or \textit{complex}, rather than allowing it to emerge from cognitive mechanisms, despite empirical evidence indicating that a social system can exhibit a spectrum of contagion dynamics---from \textit{simple} to \textit{complex}---simultaneously.
-Here, we propose a model of interacting beliefs as a unifying framework, from which both simple and complex contagion dynamics can organically arise.
-Our model also elucidates how a fundamental mechanism of complex contagion---resistance---can come about from cognitive mechanisms.
-Our model may offer a unifying framework to study both simple and complex contagion dynamics in social systems.
+Social contagion is a ubiquitous and fundamental process that drives individual and social changes.
+Although social contagion arises as a result of cognitive processes and biases, the integration of cognitive mechanisms with the theory of social contagion remains an open challenge.
+In particular, studies on social phenomena usually assume contagion dynamics to be either simple or complex, rather than allowing it to emerge from cognitive mechanisms, despite empirical evidence indicating that a social system can exhibit a spectrum of contagion dynamics---from simple to complex---simultaneously.
+Here, we propose a model of interacting beliefs, from which both simple and complex contagion dynamics can organically arise.
+Our model also elucidates how a fundamental mechanism of complex contagion—resistance---can come about from cognitive mechanisms.